Self-hosted runtime control for agent actions

 Protect MCP and internal tool workflows

-Cover MCP traffic, OpenAI-compatible traffic, Anthropic traffic, and generic internal HTTP paths.
+Cover MCP traffic, framework tool calls, and generic internal or external HTTP egress paths.

 04